jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Our list of problems keeps growing because ordinary people aren't using the miraculous power of modern technology to evolve our civilization.

-There's nothing rational or moral about being an extra of the Industrial Age.
+There's nothing rational or moral about staying an extra of the Industrial Age.
 A ruling philosophy is only worth following if it facilitates evolution; and Right/Left philosophies, and the era of mass-production, no longer do that.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RichThreadbareDegu' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>